bojand/talks/fsto-2018-grpc/slides.md

 - We want the convenience of local function calls... but to be executed in distributed manner.
 - That is if we commit into the RPC paradigm in the distributed systems context
-- Alternative we could chose different architecture altogeher, such as asyncrhonous reactive systems.
+- Alternative we could chose different architecture altogeher, such as asynchronous reactive systems.
 - But even then, a lot of what we talk about here may still apply in some ways.

 ---